 - Describe your condition and ask your employer either to update the drug plan to include your medication as part of the plan or to make an exception.

 - If the drug is not covered, ask your health benefits manager (often the HR manager) why they decided to not to cover the drug.
 You might be able to apply to alternative coverage.
 Also, ask if there is an opportunity to apply for interim coverage.

 - It is in the best fiscal interests of an organization to keep staff healthy and on the job.
 It is important you document all of your communication and exchanges with your plan sponsor and/or insurer.

 - Some individuals may wish to purchase private coverage or supplement existing coverage.

 - You may want to consider working with an insurance agent, especially one which is familiar with and specializes in coverage related to chronic diseases.

 - Insurance premiums remain the same whether you purchase your policy by yourself or through an agent.

 Managing healthcare for yourself or a loved one can be a daunting task.
 Persistence, communication, documentation, and information are key to advocating for appropriate care.

 - It is important insurance applications are completed accurately.
 A licensed agent can make sure medical questions are answered completely and in detail.

-Click on the downloadable pdfs below to help you navigate insurance and drug coverage:
+Click on the links below to download informative pdfs to help you navigate insurance and drug coverage: